Ana Rousseaud

 Isobel Evans

-Isobel has over 16 years’ experience in effectively identifying and managing environmental and social risks through the full asset life cycle from planning to execution.
+Isobel has nearly 18 years’ experience in effectively identifying and managing environmental and social risks through the full asset life cycle from planning to execution.
 She has specialised in the development and implementation of environmental and social management systems compliant with international finance standards (e.g. IFC Performance Standards and Equator Principles).
 Isobel has led environmental teams on a number of major capital projects throughout her career, often located in ecologically vulnerable marine and terrestrial environments.

 She holds a BSc Hons in Environmental Science from the National University of Ireland, Galway.